secrethub/examples/application/laravel/README.md

   laravel-secrethub-demo
 ```

-If you now visit http://localhost:8000, you should see a message including your username and password.
+If you now visit http://localhost:8000, you should see a message including your username.